 They do give estimates of what you might pay for insurance before even getting a quote: try hiscox quotes to get an idea of what you might pay.

-One interesting thing about Thimble is that they provide short-term insurance – no need to get a policy for an entire year if you run a seasonal business.
+InsurePro is another insurance startup, specializing in small business insurance.
+The unique differentiator about InsurePro is that they provide short-term insurance – no need to get a policy for an entire year if you run a seasonal business.
 You can buy insurance that covers just a week or even a day.

 They have an online quote system that is fast and efficient—what state do you live in and what type of business is it?
 Based on that, it told us that for a cleaning business in MA could get a policy with 1,000,000 in coverage for $12.24 a month.

 They insure over 100 professions, everything from house cleaners to DJ’s.
-They’re available pretty much everywhere, except New York, Washington and Kentucky (they’re working on those).
+They’re available pretty much everywhere in the country.

 The Hartford: First Insurance Company Focuses on Small Business Insurance